-Tomato sauce from Mom’s knocked-over lasagna is spilled all over the floor like pooling blood.
+Tomato sauce from her mom’s knocked-over lasagna is spilled all over the floor like pooling blood.

 Celia: Celia watches them go.
 They are no longer indistinct blurs, no longer invisible to her.
 She can see them move.
 It does not detract from their nature to see them move; they are still what they are, and she is still what she is.
 Only now she is on their level.
 Now she has a gift.